-The Authority is governed by a seven member Board of Trustees.
-The Franklin County Board of County Commissioners, a related organization, appoints four of the Trustees, three (3) of whom are citizen members, to represent the interests of present and future residents of the community district, and one (1) of whom is a representative of local government.
-The remaining three (3) Trustees are appointed by the Developers.
-All Trustees are empowered to vote on all matters within the authority of the board of trustees, and no vote by a member appointed by the developer shall be construed to give rise to civil or criminal liability for conflict of interest on the part of public officials.
+The Authority is governed by a seven-member Board of Trustees.
+The Franklin County Board of Commissioners, a related organization, appoints four of the Trustees, three of whom are citizen members, to represent the interest of present and future residents of the community district, and one of whom is a representative of local government.
+The remaining three Trustees are appointed by the Developer.
+All Trustees are empowered to vote on all matters within the authority of the Board of Trustees, and no vote by a member appointed by the Developer shall be construed to give rise to civil or criminal liability for conflict of interest on the part of public officials.
 A schedule established by the Franklin County Board of County Commissioners provides for the trustee citizen members appointed by the Franklin County Board of County Commissioners to be replaced by elected citizen members each time the District gains its one-sixth of its projected total population up until such time as all of the appointed members are replaced.
-A similar schedule established by the Developers by elected citizen members each time the District gains one-third of its projected total population up until such time as all of the Developers appointed members are replaced.
+A similar schedule established by the Franklin County Board of County Commissioners provides for replacement of trustees appointed by the Developer by elected citizen members each time the District gains one-third of its projected total population up until such time as all the Developer's appointed members are replaced.